-- 8.2.4.1 Bicycle racks and bicycle storage facilities will be provided at transit terminals. - 8.2.4.2 Mississauga will protect and may acquire the lands required for the cycling facilities shown on Schedule 7: Long Term Cycling Routes, through the development approval process and capital works program.
+8.2.4.1 Bicycle racks and bicycle storage facilities will be provided at transit terminals.

+8.2.4.2 Mississauga will protect and may acquire the

 Figure 8-6: People often use multiple modes of transportation in their daily commute.
 Supplying bike racks on buses is one example of how Mississauga supports cycling.